SyniaN/MathCombat/README.md

 # MathCombat
-A math game built with Node.js and Angular 2
+A PvP math game built with Node.js and Angular 2
+First Attempt at using Angular 2.